Post

 Episodes 29, 33 The unintentional uses don’t stop even after the exam; I mean, why should they stop? :p

 Continuing our Master Wing’s lesson, we also learnt that only a few people are capable of using Nen; these people are geniuses, leaders, psychics, and superhumans.
 But, observe that the background includes chefs and pianists, who can be considered as a type of artist.
 This clearly laid the foundation for future arcs as shown below for Neon, Zepile and Komugi.
 Episodes 41, 48, 108 Here, we also witness the curious case of Ben’s knife, which is later seen during Chrollo’s fight.
 It also hinted at the possibility of Nen being attached to objects even after the user’s death, nicely setting up plot points for the next arc.
-Episodes 48, 52
+Episode 52

 Bisky